Eivped/Self-Watering-System/README.md

 - Setting up the raspberry and connect the soil moisture sensor
 - Get values from the soil moisture sensor through the raspberry
 - Create a source code that opens a valve/run a water pump based on the value from the soil moisture sensor

+Blynk:
  - Implement the Blynk application into our code so that we could see the soil moisture levels on our phones
  - Implement a function that open the valve/run a water pump through the Blynk application
+ - Implement a function that read temperature and display it on Blynk
+ - Implement a function that check the battery status and display in on Blynk
+ - Check the amout water that is in the container (extra sensor, watersensor)

 ## Result